cerner/terra-core/packages/terra-list/docs/guides/SingleSelectList.md

   }
 ```
-As a precaution we can prevent default on the event, in case the list is inside a dismissable element, list a popup or modal and event propagation is an issue.
+As a precaution we can prevent default on the event, in case the list has an ancestor with a listener.
+This also prevents the browser from auto page scrolling when we are intending to make a selection with the space bar.
 ```jsx
   handleItemSelection(event, metaData) {
     event.preventDefault();